CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

    > This option is greyed out and set to **All** by default when Microsoft Intune is enable in the tenant.
 This ensures that all users are able to register Windows 10 or newer personal, iOS, Android, and macOS devices with Azure AD.

 ### Task 2: Perform Entra registration

+In this task you will register the SEA-WS1 Windows device with Entra by adding Joni Sherman’s work account.

 1. Switch to **HOSTVM** and sign in to **SEA-WS1** VM through desktop shortcut as **Admin** with the password of **Pa55w.rd**.